elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus of Slaves.

 - {:.i2}  Hey, ho.
 Ho, my friends, ho.
-- My tired is a wheelbarrow full of silent sand
+- My tired is a cartload of silent sand
-- dumped on the four corners of the stone harvest.
+- on the four corners of the stone harvest.

 - {:.sp} The Man Reciter *(dismal.)*

-- {:.pr.i} Saint-Domingue melts, drowned in the acid reflux of the Revolution.
+- {:.pr.i} Saint-Domingue dissolves like a victim drowned on the acid reflux of the Revolution.

 - {:.sp} The Woman Reciter.

-- {:.i2} Death cries sweetly on the neck of the night ...
+- {:.i2} Death gently weeps on the neck of the night ...

 - {:.sp} The Man Reciter.

-- {:.pr.i} 3000 royal poincianas crumble in the night's nothingness, and the night forgets.
+- {:.pr.i} 3000 royal poincianas crumble in the void of the night, in the night's oblivion.

 *(Gunfire ...)*

 - {:.sp} The Man Reciter *(feverish.)*

-- {:.i2} Sonthonax opens the prisons ...
-Sonthonax arms the slaves ...
+- {:.i2} Sonthonax is opening the prisons ...
+Sonthonax is arming the slaves ...
-- Sonthonax opens the gates of Le Cap to Pierrot and Macaya ...
+- Sonthonax is opening the gates of Le Cap to Pierrot and Macaya ...

 ---